 It’s not the first time that Medium has made significant changes, but it’s still gotten a lot of attention because it directly affects the way writers are paid.
 I’ve seen mixed reactions, but most seem to be at least cautiously positive.

 As an independent journalist, I try to avoid associating ImariJournal with many affiliate programs.
-At the time this post was written (November 2019), the only two affiliate programs ImariJournal participates in are the Amazon Affiliate Program and Coursera affiliate program.
+At the time this post was written (November 2019), the only two affiliate programs ImariJournal participated in were the Amazon Affiliate Program and Coursera affiliate program.
 When readers make purchases through certain links, I may receive a fee at no extra cost to them.
 This may change.
 You can view my disclosure policy here.

 Because of this, I’ve naturally reduced the possible monetization methods for this site that many other sites use.